-Tender, moist nutty sponge sandwiched together with creamy maple infused frosting.
-Completely dairy, egg & oil free yet perfectly sweet & decadent, this maple walnut cake is total perfection!
+Tender, moist nutty Vegan Sweet Potato Cake sandwiched together with creamy maple-infused frosting.
+Completely dairy, egg & oil-free yet perfectly sweet & decadent, this Maple Walnut Vegan Sweet Potato Cake is total perfection!

 Today marks a year to the day that A Virtual Vegan was born.
 Yes guys, it's my first blogiversary!